citypay/citypay-paylink-opencart/README.md

 Once installed, select the 'jigsaw piece' menu again, and then select "Payments" to obtain the list of available payment methods.

-To enable the plugin, it is necessary to mark is as enabled from the OpenCart applications' perspective by clicking the "enable" button, and also to configure the plugin with details of your merchant account, the licence key associated with your merchant account, the currency
+To enable the plugin, it is necessary to mark it as enabled from the OpenCart applications' perspective by clicking the "enable" button, and also to configure the plugin with details of your merchant account, the licence key associated with your merchant account, the currency